mozilla/addons-frontend/README.md

 There is limited support for using [Flow](https://flowtype.org/) to validate the intention of our program.

+> The current version of Flow does not have default support for Silicon Macs.
+To allow Flow to run on Silicon Macs, first install Rosetta 2 using `sudo softwareupdate --install-rosetta --agree-to-license`

 As you run tests you will see a report of Flow errors at the end of the test output:

     yarn test